cameraui/docs/install/linux.md

 sudo cameraui install --user cameraui
 ```

 `cameraui install` creates the service user if it doesn't exist, registers a systemd service named `cameraui` and starts it on boot.
-The first start downloads and installs the server, so give it a few minutes and follow along with `sudo cameraui logs --user cameraui` in a second terminal.
+The first start downloads the server and takes a few minutes (`sudo cameraui logs --user cameraui` shows progress).
 The web UI then runs on `https://<host>:3443`.

 If the service user needs GPU access for hardware acceleration, add it to your distribution's `video`/`render` groups. `--group video` only applies when the install creates the user.
 For an existing user, run `sudo usermod -aG video cameraui` and restart the service.